-Before you head to the nursery this spring, know your soil types and what grows best in them.
+Before you head to the nursery this weekend, know your soil types and what grows best in them.

 Photo: Perry Mastrovito (See more of this home here.)

 Plants thrive in locations that are ideally suited for them.
 Though there are many species adaptable enough to take root anywhere, it’s a good idea to tailor your landscaping based not just on what you’d like to grow, but also on what grows best where you are.